renosuprastiyo/pobi-powerbi-userinterface/README.md

 3. LDAP Management
 4. Rule based RLS(Row Level Security) Management

-Build on MEN(MongoDB, ExpressJS, NodeJS) stack with bootstrap css also using LDAP, Power BI Report Server and Nginx.
+Build on MEN(MongoDB, ExpressJS, NodeJS) stack and bootstrap css with the help from LDAP, Power BI Report Server and Nginx.

 Here some picture from application

 Login Page